ThomasTSWD/ThomasTSWD/README.md

 <!-- START_JOKE_SECTION -->
-> The harder you fall, the higher you bounce.
+> With realization of ones own potential and self-confidence in ones ability, one can build a better world.
 >
-> -
+> - Dalai Lama
 <!-- END_JOKE_SECTION -->